FelipeKoga/deeplink-launcher/README.md

 - **Android Studio**: **Ladybug (AI-243)** or newer
 - **Xcode**: Optional, only needed to run the iOS app locally.
 We recommend using the latest **stable** version

-*If you encounter issues running the app locally, feel free to open an issue or check the ]Kotlin Multiplatform setup guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-setup.html).*
+*If you encounter issues running the app locally, feel free to open an issue or check the [Kotlin Multiplatform setup guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-setup.html).*

 After setting up your environment, run the following commands to set up local config files: